jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Crash and Die

 I said above, philosophy has lofty and sometimes hard to undertand ideals of a "just and good society".
 I tried my best to use real-world examples, media, and popular stories to make Techvolution relatable.
-If indeed this new philosophy clicked—and I hope it did—you are the one who has find out what it means to be a player god.
+If indeed this new philosophy clicked—and I hope it did—that doesn't mean it has all the answers.
+You are a unique lifeform.
+Only you know what'll mean to be a player god in your life.

 It'll be a fun journey with many ups and downs.
-While, I can't say what Techvolution and the era of mass-collaboration looks like in your life and job.
-I can for car insurance claims, and you can use its transformation as your guide.
+I'm not a specialist in your slice of the world.
+I don't know how you can improve your commute, diet, or workplace.
+That's up to you to figure out.
+You will though, because the hardest of being a player god, is choosing to be.
+The rest is just steps along the journey.
+You can follow mine, because I am a specialist in one slice of the world, car insurance claims.
+You can use my little journey as your guide..

 First watch this.
 A clip from Netflix's _Black Mirror_.
-It's a story of a crazed man, who wants to talk with the powerful CEO of an Instagram-like app called Smithereen.
+It's a story of a crazed man, who wants to talk with the CEO of an Instagram-like app called Smithereen.
 He holds a company intern hostage awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
 Nobody knows why.

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=50

 New technology is either our salvation.
 Or our distraction.
 These are the poor souls car insurance adjusters speak to.
-While most aren't so devastated, far too many are.
+While most aren't so devastated; far too many are.
 Deadly crashes, mutilations, hijackings, murders, drive-bys, drunk driving, car fires, every human tragedy calls an insurance adjuster eventually.
 And all the while DING-DING-DING-DING-DING-DING-DING-DING.

 Smithereens displays the frontline of civilization.
 This is the pain evolution is supposed to solve.
-In fact, the game of civlization is won or lost based on our ability feel pain, adapt a solution, and keep going.
-What the Information Age allows, is what Galileo did all those years ago why he admitted to himself "we don't know until we test, so let's use instruments to test what we think we know."
+The game of civlization is won or lost based on our ability feel pain, adapt a solution, and keep going.
+What the Internet Age allows, is what Galileo did all those years ago why he admitted to himself "we don't know until we test, so let's use instruments to test what we think we know."

 Using instruments to find the truth, means the truth no longer comes from leaders opinions.
 And this is what Industrial Age antagonists fear most of all.
-Because it lets the people feeling frontline pain, solve problem solve it themselves because everyone holds their own levers of power.
+Because it lets the people feeling frontline pain, solve problem themselves because everyone holds their own levers of power.

-For decades regular people have been buying, learning, and using modern tools.
-Each new digital tool pushes us deeper into the Information Age.
+I've mentioned how regular people have been buying, learning, and using digital tools since 1970.
+Each new tool pushes us deeper into the Internet Age.
 One example is the Twitter feed below.
 It's run by the Ontario Police to tell the public about car crashes.

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The point is, I have no control over this Twitter feed.
 I can't make up the information.
 Nor can I gatekeep it from you.
 These are simply objective facts in our society, that because of the internet, anyone can see, feel, and collaborate around.
 The people in these crashes are in some level, living through Smithereens.
 We either use these facts to evolve, or fall behind.

 At it's heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereen will care about his problem.
 Extras assume "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
 "They" only have your interest at heart if you hold the levers of power.
 "They" is the player god.
-You're either a member, or you're a nobody.
+You're either a member, or you're an extra.

 I wept while watching Smithereens; full out tears.
 I knew what the plot twist was—that a loved one died in a car crash—because I'd spoken with this person too many times.
 It was actually the motivation for me to make my app.
 I wanted to showcase how the future of technology will help us solve things like horrible, useless, and preventable car crashes with something (I now call) the Life Star.
-What I ended up learning, is before we get to the Information Age, we have to defeat the antagonists, with an army of player gods believing in Techvolution, and wielding the levers of power inside the era of mass-collaboration.
+What I ended up learning, is before we get to live in the Internet Age, we have to defeat the antagonists with an army of player gods believing in Techvolution, and wielding the levers of power inside the era of mass-collaboration.

 Here's how we can in car crashes.
-It's only a guide for you to do the same everywhere else.
+Use it as a guide to do the same everywhere else.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MeanMasculineCamel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/meanmasculinecamel-google-driverless-car-project">via Gfycat</a></p>

 _This is what modern technology is good for.
-Player gods will demand this kind of life saving power._
+Player gods demand this kind of life saving power._

 ## My App

 I never intended to write this book.
-I wrote a similar one, "Why the 2008 Economic Crisis Was Only the Beginning" in 2009 (although I never showed anyone).
+I wrote a similar one, "Why the 2008 Economic Crisis Was Only the Beginning" way back in 2009 (although I never showed anyone).
 All the points from here are there—but it's not written quite nearly as well.

 I wanted (and am), writing "Building the Life Star" and "Starting Starfleet."
 Which in summary say, digital tools enable mass-collaboration and give us objective facts whose lives and civilizations are more efficient.
-With this info we'll learn to live better.
+With this info we'll learn to live better, safer, healthier lives.
 With all the savings, we'll start the Space Exploration Age.

-For example, the Smithereens crash cost society two cars, hundreds of worker hours, a huge traffic jam, millions of dollars, and three lives.
+For example, the Smithereens crash (minus the kidnapping) cost society two cars, hundreds of worker hours, a huge traffic jam, millions of dollars, and two lives.
 One crash of the hundreds of thousands that happen every year.
 Preventing crashes is a virtual gold mine.
 But to prevent accidents, you need to know where, when, and why they happened.

 So I made my app to fight back.
 Using modern web development, it took just a few months of work.
 Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
 It was simple.
 Might not even get me a job in "tech."

 The tool wasn’t polished because new tools never are.
 But it was, and would have been, so effective because it came directly from the frontline.
-Where evolution happens, but a place far away from today’s antagonists.
+Where evolution happens.

 Here’s how my app worked.
 Today's insurnce industry is entirely based in the Industrial Age.
 So after an accident, drivers are expected to exchange information.
-Understandlly, they're usually frazzled so they often don’t.
+Understandly, because they're usually frazzled they often don’t.
 A simple mistake that causes huge headaches.
 Without the other driver's info, adjusters have to search for each other.
 Literally calling around or hoping someone calls you.
-Delays piled up like crazy—causing most of the maddening DING-DING-DING-DING-DING-DING.
-Why not solve it?
+Delays pile up like crazy—causing most of the maddening DING-DING-DING-DING-DING-DING.

 My app combined several existing technologies, email, internet, GPS, google maps, and web apps, to make a new tool.
 It let insurance adjusters post an accident on a google map.
 Since every accident shares the GPS coordinates, all adjusters, regardless of what drivers do, can find each other.
 It’s minimal operating cost was paid for by rental car companies and repair shops, who loved the ability to email invoices directly to adjusters without having to call first.

-A east way to facilitate frontline communication, just like in Uber, Airbnb, and so many other apps.
+An easy way to facilitate frontline communication.
 A stepping stone for the era of mass-collaboration.
 A simple new tool that only someone on the frontline would ever feel the pain to make.
-A bit of human technological evolution.
+But presented to an industry where consultants can spend 100 million with no return.

 ![New Tool Creation](/img\diagrams\techvolution-civilization-is-here.jpg)
 _Look familiar?
 Uber, Airbnb, and my app, all used GPS maps.
 Kinda looks like the game of Civilization doesn't it?
 No surprise there.
-I told you computers games teach us about the Information Age.
+I told you computers games teach us about the Internet Age.
 A sneak peek at the Life Star._

 It would have been very helpful.
 With no exaggeration, society would have saved hundreds of millions in insurance claim operating costs.
 Adjusters, service reps, and drivers would save hours of their day.
 No more DINGS for fuck sakes!

 But this is especially why its worth fighting for.
 With my small little app, for the first time, we’d have a database of the exact location and causes of car accidents.
 Thereafter we could cross reference with weather, traffic, demographics, and many other databases.
 We’d finally learn why car accidents happen, and start to fight back.

 A database of accident locations and causes doesn’t exist today.
 Government regulators don't care about it.
 Insurance company managers don't care about it.
-Extras tell themselves "they" are doing it all.
+Extras tell themselves "they" are solving their problems.
 So, when tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes accidents, we don’t even know.
-With a database, machine learning and artificial intelligence, we’d find trends to the millions of accidents, and tens of thousands of deaths that happen every year.

 But no. It was against the rules.
 Another one of the Death Star's many victims.
-Still today, it's—Industrial Age—business as usual.
+Still today, it's business as usual.
+The antagonists love it.

 ## A Taste of the Life Star

 We create rules to help civilization.
-No rule or rulemakers ever admits self-interest.
-Yet, we now as time goes on, the powerful starting getting self-obsessed and thus create and enforce rules in their favour.
+No rule or rulemakers ever admits to self-interest.
+Yet, we know as time goes on, the people on top of heirarchies start getting self-obsessed and thus create and enforce rules in their favour.

-So we need a rulebook that is incorruptable.
+So we need a rulebook that is incorruptable, and that in summary is the Life Star.

-My app is a small example of the Life Star.
-Like how scientific instruments showed us the causes and reasons of physical world, so will digital tools show us the human world.
-By working together online, frontline workers can collaborate, work faster, and we can all start to collect information, and truly understand our lives, instead of blaming phantoms for our problems.
+My app is a small example of it.
+It's inspired by the scientific instruments that showed us the causes and reasons of physical world like gravity.
+By working together online, frontline workers can collaborate, work faster, and we can all start to collect information.
+With this information, we can truly understand our lives, instead of blaming phantoms for our problems.

 Antagonists stepped on my app with bullshit reasons and excuses.
 They didn’t care about the future of technology, and didn't know one thing about their own industry.
 Not one.
 Car accidents are as mysterious to them as how to take out the trash.
-Their self-entitlement, blank faces, clueless looks, arrogant smirks, finally made me realize.
-Without Techvolution, the Life Star will be a computer game forever.
+Their self-entitlement, blank faces, clueless looks, arrogant smirks was like talking to Charles, or Louis.

-Politics is finding out who controls the levers of power.
-The levers that distribute resources throughout society.
-It's no accident, that my app made claims far faster, and was thwarted.
+Politics is about fighting over the levers of power that distribute resources throughout society.
+It's no accident, that my app made claims far faster and cheaper, and was in the end thwarted.
 Insurance companies don't make more money the faster they pay claims (yet).
-That's why they take electronic payments from Main Street, but snail-mail paper checks back to us.
-And like with Darth Blockbuster, transfering the levers of power is the key to bringin on the Information Age in insurance, like will happen across all industries soon.
+That's why they take electronic payments from Main Street, but snail-mail paper checks back.
+And like with Darth Blockbuster, transfering the levers of power is the key to bringin on the Internet Age in insurance.

-Because with the Life Star soon Evolution will be our rulebook.
+This will happen to all industries soon.
+Because with the Life Star Evolution will be our rulebook.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Blockbuster.
 Would you be a antagonist, extra, or player god, if the only person judging you, was the same person that judges oak trees, cheetahs, and polar bears?
 You'd pick player god, or Evolution will get rid of you.
 That's the Life Star.
 The technological re-creation of Evolution; a rulebook to enforce Techvolution.
-You ever notice how animals flee captivity to return to Nature, because it's the rational state, and it's a fact that rationality makes lifeforms happy.
+You ever notice how animals flee captivity to return to Nature, because it's the rational state.
+And a way of life with fair, understandable, reasonable rules makes everyone happy.

 While it's better if Techvolution clicks now, if it didn't, I guarantee you, this new ruling philosophy will click in the future.
 You'll read all about it in the next book.